 How to lower the cost of a new AC installation

 Consider scheduling your installation in the off-seasons of spring and fall, if possible.
-HVAC companies aren’t as busy during these times of the year and so they might offer discounts and specials that reduce your costs—or at the very least, you’ll have a faster turnaround time for installation.
+HVAC companies aren’t as busy during these times of the year, so they might offer discounts and specials that reduce your costs—or, at the very least, you’ll have a faster turnaround time for installation.
 Of course, you can’t always predict when your AC or heating system will break down.
 At Richmond’s Air, we’re available any time of the year.